ambparth/imqua_assess/README.md

 This No-reference quality metric scores the image based on know distortions.
 Higher the score, lower the quality of image.

 ### NIQE
-This metric is trained purely on clean images, yet can classify the images on the quality of it.
+This metric is trained purely on clean images, yet has the ability to quantify the image.
 Lower the score higher the quality.

 ### PIQUE
 This metric on the other hand is inspired by the human perception of image assessment.
 Lower the score, higher is the quality.